Find help for Coach, Library, Premium, imports, playlists, player controls, and Performance Analysis.

 To see all your favorited scores in one place, open the Library tab and tap the Favorites card.

-Tap the display mode button in the player's top toolbar to cycle between sheet music, KitView for drum kit scores, PadView for rudiments scores, BasslineView for marching bassline scores, or lesson video — depending on what's available for the score.
+Tap the display mode button in the player's top toolbar to cycle between notation, KitView for drum kit scores, PadView for rudiments scores, BasslineView for marching bassline scores, PieView for notated scores, or lesson video — depending on what's available for the score.

-Open a score in the Rudiments category and tap the display mode button in the player's top toolbar.
+Open a score tagged Rudiments and tap the display mode button in the player's top toolbar.
 PadView is only available for rudiments scores.
 It shows a single practice pad with right-hand, left-hand, and unison hits in time with playback.

 When Mic is selected as the performance source, a "Calibrate and test" option appears.
 Use AirPods or Apple wired headphones for mic-based Performance Analysis.
-This screen lets you verify headphones are connected, calibrate timing, see when your current headphones were last calibrated, review and remove calibrations for devices you no longer use, and test hit detection.
+This screen lets you:

 Calibration is saved per device.
 When you switch headphones, Drumr automatically uses the saved calibration for that pair — no need to recalibrate every time you swap.
 If you connect uncalibrated headphones while a score is open, Drumr disables Performance Analysis for that session and shows a "Calibration Needed" notice so your results aren't skewed.